Ishani1989/Deployment-to-Linux-Servers/README.md

 ### 5. Change the SSH port from 22 to 2200.
 Make sure to configure the Lightsail firewall to allow it.

 login as root user by typing

    	`sudo vim /etc/ssh/sshd_config`

 Find the line with port number and change the number 22 to 2200.

 Also, add a custom port to your lightsail instance having port as 2200.

 ![alt text](https://github.com/Ishani1989/Deployment-to-Linux-Servers/blob/master/screenshots/AddPort.JPG "Add custom port")

 ### 6. Disable root login and enforce key based authentication

 In the sshd_config file,

-	Find the PasswordAuthentication line and edit it to no Find the PermitRootLogin line and edit it to no.  Save and close this file.
+Find the `PasswordAuthentication` line and edit it to `no` Find the `PermitRootLogin` line and edit it to `no`.
+Save and close this file.

 Restart the sshd service by running the following command:

     `sudo service sshd restart`

 Login again using ssh with the new port number :

 	`ssh ubuntu@52.32.219.71 -p 2200 -i ~/.ssh/LightsailDefaultPrivateKey-us-west-2.pem`